YOU'RE IN SAFE HANDS

 - AS-NZS 4801 standard

-- The Health and Safety in Employment (Adventure Activities) Regulations.
+- The Health and Safety at Work (Adventure Activities) Regulations 2016.
 This is a regulation administered by the government that all New Zealand adventure activities operators must hold.

 If you require copies of our Health and Safety certifications these can be found here: